ijkilchenko/ZhangShasha/README.md

 2. Why doesn't the workspace.xml files get ignored by git?
 3. I need to learn how to test method properly (maybe do a JUnit tutorial again)...
+4. [Top] Refactor the Main class.
+5. [Top] Generalize the algorithm.
+Use Java generics, etc.
+6. [Medium] Write a better README file.